Melanoma Treatment

 Treatment of Stage I Melanoma

-- Surgery to remove the tumor and some of the normal tissue around it.
-Sometimes lymph node mapping and removal of lymph nodes is also done.
+Treatment of stage I melanoma is usually surgery to remove the tumor and some of the normal tissue around it, with or without lymph node mapping and removal of lymph nodes.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.